-In law, money laundering can describe a range of circumstances where individuals or organisations deal in assets that are alleged to be ‘criminal property’.
-Criminal property is cash and other items that have emanated from criminal conduct.
+Money laundering can describe a range of circumstances where individuals or organisations deal in assets that are alleged to be ‘criminal property’, such as cash and other items from criminal conduct.

 Our financial crime and regulatory team is ranked amongst the best in the UK and is supported by an exceptional criminal defence department.
 We can provide exceptional advice to guide you through these allegations.

-At Hodge Jones and Allen, we have defended matters involving a range of investigatory authorities including the National Crime Agency (NCA), HM Revenue and Customs (HMRC) and the Counter Terrorist unit of the Metropolitan Police.
+Our expert team have defended matters involving a range of investigatory authorities including the National Crime Agency (NCA), HM Revenue and Customs (HMRC) and the Counter Terrorist unit of the Metropolitan Police.

 We know that an investigation can mean that there is a serious risk to your reputation and we assist in managing this process.

 Our experience means that there are few areas of business that we haven’t dealt with.
-We can quickly assimilate how the business works and why transactions occur in the way that they do.
+We can quickly understand how the business works and why transactions occur in the way that they do.
 This gives us a head start to prepare your case and act as proactively as we can.

 Money Laundering offences are often subject to restraint or confiscation proceedings.
 Our Financial Crime and Regulatory Team are mindful of this from the start.
 We can advise on how your decisions affect these proceedings and make clear and strategic plans to successfully defend your case.